 How long time does it take?

 If you have climbing experience and have done some Via Ferrata routes before, you and your group can rent equipment where you begin the hike.
-If you want to join a group like I did, you can book the tour at website to Trolltunga Active.
+Click here to book the tour.
 You can also walk up the normal way without guide.

 What to bring?